Jennifer A. Yoder

 Areas of Expertise

-- German politics and German unification
+- German politics and society; German foreign policy

-- Regional politics and government in Europe
+- Regional politics and borderlands in Europe

 Duke University Press, 1999.